parmanandpally/ConsoleApp-GitHub/readme.txt

-this is a readme file created for test the git add and commit command using git-scm tool
+ add and commit command using git-scm tool this line is added now